ElektraInitiative/libelektra/doc/tutorials/python-kdb.md

 	# by changing the path here it is for instance possible to set the keyset of one user identical to another users
 ```

-If you have a key a very simple way to get it's name and value:
+If you have a key a very simple way to get its name and value:

 ```
 import kdb